mayer79/splitTools/release/splitTools/README.md

 - blocked splitting (if the sequential order of the data should be retained).

-The function `create_timefolds` does time-series splitting where the out-of-sample data follows the (growing) in-sample data.
+The function `create_timefolds` does time-series splitting where the out-of-sample data follows the (extending or moving) in-sample data.

 ## Installation